 Kosher salt and freshly ground black pepper

 3/4 cup freshly grated Parmesan, divided

 Heat olive oil in Dutch oven at medium heat.
 Add collard greens and cover, allowing to wilt for about 10 minutes, stirring as necessary.
 Remove to a separate bowl.

 Cook bacon in the same Dutch oven over medium-high heat 5 to 6 minutes or until crisp; remove bacon, and drain on paper towels, reserving 1 Tbsp. drippings in Dutch oven.

 Sauté onions in hot drippings until tender, about 4 - 5 minutes.
 Add garlic and saute for another 30 seconds.
 Pour in wine and cook 1 to 2 minutes, stirring to loosen particles from bottom of Dutch oven.
 Stir in collard greens, cream cheese, sour cream, red pepper flakes, and 1/2 cup Parmesan cheese.
 Season liberally with salt and pepper.
 Cook, stirring often, 6 to 8 minutes or until cream cheese is melted and mixture is thoroughly heated.
 Transfer to a lightly greased 1 1/2-qt. baking dish (I used a sour dough bread bowl).
 Sprinkle evenly with remaining 1/4 cup Parmesan cheese.

-Kitchen tip: I don't drink white wine very often, so I find it helpful to have the small "picnic packs" of Chardonnay on hand (4 bottles per pack), that way I always have fresh bottle on hand.
-They don't cost much or take up very much space.
-Win-win for everyone!
+Kitchen tip: If you don't drink white wine very often, I recommend buying the "picnic packs" of Chardonnay to have on hand (4 mini bottles per pack), so that you always have a fresh bottle when you need one.